vmware-tanzu/velero/site/content/posts/2019-08-22-announcing-velero-1.1.md

 In the same vein, we’ve added the ability to put custom tags on cloud-provider snapshots.
 This approach should provide a better way to keep track of the resources being created in your cloud account.
 To add a label to a snapshot at backup time, use the `--labels` argument in the `velero backup create` command.

 Our final change for increasing visibility into your Velero installation is the `velero plugin get` command.
-This command will report all the plug-ins within the Velero deployment..
+This command will report all the plugins within the Velero deployment..

 Velero has previously used a restore-only flag on the server to control whether a cluster could write backups to object storage.
 With Velero 1.1, we’ve now moved the restore-only behavior into read-only BackupStorageLocations.
 This move means that the Velero server can use a BackupStorageLocation as a source to restore from, but not for backups, while still retaining the ability to back up to other configured locations.
 In the future, the `--restore-only` flag will be removed in favor of configuring read-only BackupStorageLocations.